-In this course, we identify six steps to assist those involved in conducting a needs assessment, as outlined by Bean and Ippolito (2017):
+The six critical steps to assist those involved in conducting a needs assessment, as outlined by Bean and Ippolito (2017) are:

 We have developed a set of guidelines and resources for district leaders who have prioritized literacy through partnership with Reading Ways.
 We have tools to help select instructional leaders for the role of Reading Ways Site Leader, and for working with these leaders to develop a multi-year strategic plan.
 We have also developed our own Disciplinary Literacy Professional Learning & Coaching Standards which align with our course materials to ensure that leaders at all levels have the same expectations for learning and professional growth.

 Instructional innovation is a complex issues that requires support at multiple levels.

 Best team of educational leaders, coaches, and researchers bar none.